NNetify

 Resell BT Business Broadband

-Earn 21% upfront commission with no targets or minimum spend.
+Earn upfront commission on install with no targets or minimum spend.

-Add BT Business broadband to what you already sell via Netify's BT Authorised Partner programme, where resellers earn 21% upfront commission on the likes of FTTP full fibre, SOGEA and SoADSL orders (across 36 and 60 month contracts), all without any sales targets or minimum volume to qualify.
+Add BT Business broadband to what you already sell via Netify's BT Authorised Partner programme, where resellers earn upfront commission on FTTP full fibre, SOGEA and SoADSL orders (across 36 and 60 month contracts), all without any sales targets or minimum volume to qualify.
+Commission rates are confirmed in writing at application stage.

 BT Cloud Voice Partner of the Year